inalogic/pico-pixel-client-sdk/README.md

 pico_pixel_client.StartConnection();
 ```

-After the connection to Pico Pixel desktop application is made, you cmay send raw image data like this:
+After the connection to Pico Pixel desktop application is made, you may send raw image data like this:
 ```cpp
 PixelPrintf("color-framebuffer",            // image name to appear in Pico Pixel desktop application
     PicoPixelClient::PIXEL_FORMAT_BGR8,     // image pixel data format